Sewing table

-A sewing table or work table is a table or desk used for sewing.
-Generally it has large amounts of space and a full set of sewing tools.
-Nearby there will be a chair and a waste bin.
+A sewing table, or work table, is a table or desk used for sewing.
+It generally has a large work surface and a full set of sewing tools.
+A chair and a waste bin are typically placed nearby.
 A common attachment is a dropleaf to give expanded space.
-Other attachments can be a cloth bag for storing sewing materials, drawers, or shelves.
+Other attachments may include a cloth bag for storing sewing materials, drawers, or shelves.

 History

 The sewing table originated in England around 1770 and was adopted in post-Revolutionary War America.
 Prior to the use of the sewing table, women kept needlework in a basket or bag.
-It was designed to provide a surface and storage for a gentlewoman’s needlework or other leisure actives, including basket-weaving, crochet, macramé and painting as it was customary for women to gather and take up work around the table.
-The majority of tables created in the U.S. during this time were of Sheraton or Empire style and constructed of mahogany.
+It was designed to provide a surface and storage for a gentlewoman’s needlework or other leisure activities, including basket-weaving, crochet, macramé, and painting, as it was customary for women to gather around the table to work.
+Most tables created in the U.S. during this time were in the Sheraton or Empire styles and constructed of mahogany.

-In the mid-1800s, sewing machines were developed and the sewing table was altered to accommodate a machine.
+In the mid-1800s, sewing machines were developed, and sewing tables were altered to accommodate them.
 The Singer cabinet works was established in 1868 as a contractor constructing the Singer Company’s sewing tables in South Bend, Indiana.
-The plant was designed initially for sewing table distribution in the Western United States.
+The plant was initially designed for sewing table distribution in the western United States.
 In 1891, the plant expanded covering 60 acres and 20 acres of lumber yards with a factory railroad.
 The new plant handled all Singer operations with tables being shipped to the Eastern U.S. as well as Europe, South America, and Asia.